Demons registration for 2D empirical wavelet transforms: Conclusions

 \section{Conclusions}

-This work proposed an efficient algorithm for the empirical wavelet transform from any wavelet kernel based on demons registration.
-Among the different meticulously compared demons algorithms, the additive one has shown to provide accurate numerical empirical wavelet systems with good properties of reconstruction, as validated for suitable wavelet kernels.
-The relevance of this approach for texture feature extraction has also been highlighted.
-A Matlab toolbox will be made publicly available at the time of publication.
+This work proposed an efficient algorithm for the empirical wavelet transform from any wavelet kernel based on demon registration.
+Among~the different meticulously compared demons algorithms, the~additive one has been shown to provide accurate numerical empirical wavelet systems with good properties of reconstruction, as~validated for suitable wavelet kernels.
+The~relevance of this approach for texture feature extraction has also been~highlighted.